zubinchopra/portaldocs/portal-sdk/generated/portalfx-telemetry-alerting-overview.md

 Each area will be configurable to it's own extent, allowing various levels of custom configuration.

+<a name="overview-is-national-cloud-supported"></a>
+## Is National Cloud Supported?

+Alerts are supported in national clouds by specifying national cloud portal domain names in "environment" property in alert customization Json.
+See the sub categories for further details.
+Its subject title is 'Is National Cloud Supported?'.

 <a name="overview-how-mapping-is-done-from-extension-name-to-icm-team-and-service-names"></a>
 ## How mapping is done from extension name to IcM team and service names?